Disco Ball

 Frequently Asked Questions About Event Venues for 50 Guests

-What is the typical minimum spend for a 50-person private event at these venues, and how does it vary by neighborhood?
+What is the minimum spend range I should expect for a 50-person event at these NYC venues?

-Which venues offer a truly private, dedicated section that fits exactly 50 guests without booking the entire venue?
+Which venues offer a fully private room that fits exactly 50 guests without paying for excess space?

 Customer Reviews